You have got some options for adding some serious brick feng shui to your bedroom!

 - A sturdy dresser or media console

 Eye-level is nice, but placing a giant LEGO® Starry Night at foot-level can feel art-gallery chic.
 Add a couple of rubber bumpers on the bottom bricks so the piece won’t skid.
+The newer 2026 Art sets — like the Cherry Blossom Landscape (31218) — are actually designed for both wall mount and freestanding display, making this method a first-class option.

 2. Ceiling-Drop & Picture-Rail Hacks